 Step 3.
 The Internship Coordinator uses the completed SPA Internship Confirmation and ASU Core Learning Competencies forms, along with the position description and the student's statement of interest/fit, to generate an application for agreement (approval of the internship for academic credit).

-The Agreement must be completed and signed by the University and Agency a minimum of two months prior to the start of the semester in which the student will be performing the work-learning activities.
+The Agreement must be completed and signed by the University and Agency a minimum of one month prior to the start of the semester in which the student will be performing the work-learning activities.

 Step 4.
 Once the agreement is approved, the Internship Coordinator will notify the SPA Academic Advisor and the student will be cleared (and notified) to register and participate in the PAF484 Internship course during the semester in which they perform the internship*.